 - Distinguished achievement in career and/or volunteer activities

 - Extraordinary contributions to the University and the fulfillment of its mission.

 - Nominees must have successfully completed at least four (4) full courses at the University of Toronto in order to qualify as alumni of the University and to qualify for the Award.

 - Graduates of diploma and certificate programs are eligible.

-- Nominees cannot be current employees of the University of Toronto, currently sitting politicians, or currently serving on the UTAA Board of Directors or on Governing Council.
+- Nominees cannot be current employees of the University of Toronto, currently sitting politicians or elected officials, or currently serving on the UTAA Board of Directors or on Governing Council.

 - Posthumous nominations will not be accepted.

 A complete package for the Rose Wolfe Distinguished Alumni Award must include the following in order to be accepted: